samraHanif0340/samraHanif0340.github.io/_portfolio/timeseries_database_and_visualization.md

 + Database (e.g., MongoDB, InfluxDB)
 + Visualization tool (e.g., Grafana)

-In this project, we develop the usage of timeseries database, InfluxDB, and visualization part of a bigger data pipeline.
-The bigger data pipeline may be learnt from my other two proects, namely, [IceCream API](https://adaickalavan.github.io/portfolio/icecreamapi/) and [RTSP Video, Kafka, and Microservices](https://adaickalavan.github.io/portfolio/rtsp_video_streaming/) projects.
+In this project, we develop the timeseries database, [InfluxDB](https://www.influxdata.com/), and visualize the timeseries data using [Grafana](https://grafana.com/).
+The building of the remainder of the system illustrated in the system design figure above is described in my other two projects, namely, [IceCream API](https://adaickalavan.github.io/portfolio/icecreamapi/) and [RTSP Video Streaming, Kafka, and Microservices](https://adaickalavan.github.io/portfolio/rtsp_video_streaming/) projects.

 A real-time time-series database is implemented using InfluxDB and is visualized using Grafana.